polybase/example-nft-metadata/README.md

 ## Compile and deploy your contract

-Before compiling your smart contract, add a new file named 1_deploy_contract.js in your migrations directory.
+Before compiling your smart contract, add a new file 1_deploy_contract.js in your migrations folder.
 Save the following script in that file.

 ```shell
 const Demo_Contract = artifacts.require("polybaseNFT");